ezsystems/ezpublish-legacy/doc/Readme.rst

 This is done in such a way to be ensure it has no negative impact on eZ Publish cache.

-* Only eZ Publish response is covered, not external javascript/stylesheet/image files.
+Only eZ Publish response is covered, not external javascript/stylesheet/image files.
 Hence why example #A bellow uses dom to get token for ajax post requests.

-#2 is best option for ajax code and is explained in example #A.
-If your ajax code is executed before body tag, then you will have to use option #3 as explained in example #B.
+Using the hidden tag with id='ezxform_token_js' is the best option for ajax code and it is explained in example #A. If your ajax code is executed before body tag, then you will have to use option #3 as explained in example #B.

 Examples:
 A Using DOM: